pradeepp88/indy-cli-rs/cli/README.md

 ### Notes
-Indy-CLI--rs depends on `term` rust library that has a system dependency on terminfo database.
+Indy-CLI-rs depends on `term` rust library that has a system dependency on terminfo database.
 That is why CLI Debian package additionally installs `libncursesw5-dev` library.
 More about it read [here](https://crates.io/crates/term) at `Packaging and Distributing` section.